Black Rain (1989 Japanese film): Themes

+Production

+During production, when the actor Shoichi Ozawa was filming a scene for the movie, he accidentally fell into the rice paddy and broke his arm, causing the filming to temporarily stop, so he appeared wearing plaster, which is not depicted in the original book.

+Director Shohei Imamura later commented on the ending of the film, in which the little girl suffers from the radiation and starts to hallucinate and her uncle brings her to a pond, calling it "an extremely beautiful and peaceful scene to see".
+The composer of the film, Toru Takemitsu, asked Imamura to extend that specific scene, because he considered it very emotional and touching.
+However, Imamura decided not to take this advice, believing that the movie should not be too emotional and that expanding the ending would compromise its historical accuracy.

 Reception

 Black Rain met with mostly positive reviews.
-Roger Ebert of the Chicago Sun-Times gave it 3½ of 4 stars, praising its "beautifully textured" black-and-white photography and pointing out that its purpose was not an anti-nuclear message movie but "a film about how the survivors of that terrible day internalized their experiences".
+Roger Ebert of the Chicago Sun-Times gave it 3½ of 4 stars, praising its "beautifully textured" black-and-white photography and pointing out that its purpose was not to deliver an anti-nuclear message, but that it was "a film about how the survivors of that terrible day internalized their experiences".
 Geoff Andrew, writing for Time Out, stated that "despite the largely sensitive depiction of waste, suffering and despair, the often ponderous pacing and the script's solemnity tend to work against emotional involvement".
-Film scholar Alexander Jacoby discovered an "almost Ozu-like quietism", citing Black Rain as an example of the "mellowed" Imamura in his later years.
+Film scholar Alexander Jacoby observed an "almost Ozu-like quietism", citing Black Rain as an example of the "mellowed" Imamura in his later years.
 Film historian Donald Richie pointed out the film's "warmth, sincerity and compassion".

+Black Rain was described by audiences as inconsistent and unpredictable.
+Its reception differed in other countries, where the English or French subtitles did not accurately convey the film's true message.
+Film clubs have used Black Rain to display, "Neoliberalism has done an exceptional job of convincing us that history is something in the past that we read about in books.
+This is a lie.
+History is unfolding around us constantly".